Wyss/ssw-py/README.md

-# SSWPY: SIMD Smith-Waterman Python Module for Use in Genomic Applications
+# ssw-py: SIMD Smith-Waterman Python Module for Use in Genomic Applications

 This is derived from:
 [original source repository](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library)